fbpx

 • Hemoptysis – Coughing or spitting up blood

-• Nerve issues – Nerve malfunction in arms or spinal cord
+• Nerve issues – Nerve malfunction in the spinal cord, arms or legs

 • Horner’s Syndrome – A conjunction of eye-related issues such as a drooping eyelid, constriction of pupils, decreased tear production and conjunctival redness

 These symptoms can be present with other common illnesses or conditions but can also be signs of advanced mesothelioma.
-You should immediately find a doctor if you experience any of these.
+You should immediately find a doctor if you experience any of these symptoms.
 Get connected with our patient advocates to find a mesothelioma specialist right away.

 How do you know if you have mesothelioma?

-Some of the common symptoms can indicate the presence of mesothelioma.
-For pleural mesothelioma, chest pain, coughing, difficulty breathing and fluid buildup in the chest are all evidence of the cancer.
-For peritoneal mesothelioma, stomach pain, nausea and indigestion, and fluid buildup in the abdominal region are the main symptoms.
+Mesothelioma cancer symptoms can vary depending on the type and stage of the cancer.
+For pleural mesothelioma – chest pain, coughing, difficulty breathing and fluid buildup in the chest are all evidence of the cancer.
+For peritoneal mesothelioma – abdominal pain, nausea, indigestion, and fluid buildup in the abdomen are the main symptoms of this type of cancer.

 What are the late-stage symptoms of mesothelioma?

-Some symptoms occur in the early stages, while more severe ones occur in later stages.
-These are stage 3 and stage 4, also called the “end stages” of mesothelioma.
-For pleural mesothelioma, the late-stage symptoms include night sweats, anemia, coughing up blood, difficulty swallowing, hoarseness and swelling of the face or arms.
+Some symptoms occur in the early stages, while more severe ones can be found in later stages.
+Stage 3 and stage 4 mesothelioma are considered the “end stages”.
+For pleural mesothelioma, late-stage symptoms can include night sweats, anemia, coughing up blood, difficulty breathing, difficulty swallowing, hoarseness and swelling of the face or arms.

 What are the early-stage symptoms of mesothelioma?

-The common symptoms in stage 1 and stage 2 are shortness of breath, fatigue, low-grade fever, weight loss, body aches and fluid buildup in the region of the disease.
+Stage 1 and Stage 2 common mesothelioma symptoms include shortness of breath, fatigue, low-grade fever, weight loss, body aches and fluid buildup in the region of the disease.

 What should you do if you experience mesothelioma symptoms?

-If you are experiencing any common symptoms, talk to your primary physician immediately.
+If you are experiencing any new or worsening general mesothelioma symptoms, talk to your primary physician immediately.
 They’ll use scans to detect any abnormalities in your body.
-If they see any unusual masses on the results, they’ll likely do additional scans and may request a biopsy for definitive proof.
+If they see any unusual masses on the scans, they will likely do additional testing and request a biopsy.
+The only definitive way to be diagnosed with mesothelioma is with a tissue biopsy.